fbpx

 When you can divorce

-• The UK must be your permanent home, or the permanent home of your spouse.
+• The UK must be yours – or your spouses – permanent home.

 • You’ve lived apart for five years.
 You do not need the agreement of your spouse in this case.